k0nsl/CensorDodge/README.md

     1. Fast and lightweight.
 Lightning fast straight out of the box.
 	2. Personalised and attachable themes.
 Customization support and extensive designing options.
 	3. Integrated plugin support.
 Add additional features throughout the code easily.
-	4. Fully cross browser compatible.
+	4. Fully cross-browser compatible.
 Works with all browsers (even Internet Explorer).

 # NOTE
 This repository is a mirror of the code released on `censordodge.com`.
 The author of Censor Dodge is Ryan Maber.